onc-healthit/site-content/CCDAValidatorReleaseNotes.md

 # C-CDA R2.1/R1.1/MU2 Release Notes:

 The **SITE C-CDA R2.1 Validator (2nd) Release for Jan 25 2021**, based on MDHT build <https://github.com/mdht/mdht-models/releases/tag/v20201203> contains the following fixes:
-  * Fix issue requring 0 provenance (author) instances
+  * Fix issue requiring 0 provenance (author) instances
   * Update birth sex and telecom validation to fire error for cures and warning for non-cures
   * Fix birth sex and telecom validation not firing relevant issues when severity is set to errors only
   * Fix scenario file for Cures selecting pre-cures scenarios in SITE C-CDA Validator UI